 Drug rehab centres are designed to provide addicts with an environment in which they can experience continual sobriety without any external pressures or stressors.

 The goal of drug rehabilitation is to teach individuals how to live healthy lives free from addiction.

-Some become addicted secondary to other issues, e.g. abusing painkillers after receiving them for surgery or another medical process.
+Some succumb to addiction secondary to other issues, e.g. abusing painkillers after receiving them for surgery or an injury.